shruti45/shruti-rugi-news-app-test/README.md

 # Instructions to run the app on device

-1.Clone the repository using provide link
+1. Clone the repository using provide link

 ```
 https://github.com/shruti45/shruti-rugi-news-app-test.git
 ```

-2.Go to the project repository and Run the fallowing commands.
+2. Go to the project repository and Run the fallowing commands.

 ```
 Yarn add